Vaasa riot: Background

 The Lapua Movement announced that it would state a demonstration at the court house that day.
-Esko Riekki, the head of the Detective Central Police (EK), warned the Government of Finland that the demonstration could turn violent.
+Esko Riekki, the head of the Detective Etsivä keskuspoliisi (EK), warned the Government of Finland that the demonstration could turn violent.
 The government asked Lapua to cancel the demonstration, but it refused.
 In response, the government asked Lapua and the Communists not to bring support forces to the court house.
 To avoid creating a provocation, the government decided not to impose extra security measures.

 On 7 May, when Salo arrived in Vaasa for the court hearing, a group of Lapua supporters attempted to kidnap him in the Seinäjoki train station.
 In court that day, the hearing date was postposed until June 4th.